Updated: March 28, 2019

 Be assured that certain purchases are on your creditor’s radar, including luxury goods purchased within 90 days of the bankruptcy and cash advances taken within 70 days of the bankruptcy.
-The determination that these debts will survive the bankruptcy is not automatic but the law gives creditors a big advantage in court.
+The determination that these debts will survive the bankruptcy is not automatic, but the law gives creditors a big advantage in court.

-When these purchases are not for luxury items or were made more than 90 days before the bankruptcy filing, the creditor has to prove to the court that there was no intent to pay at the time the purchase was made.
-This is a difficult burden of proof because the creditor has to show subjective intent and not just an inability to pay.
+When these purchases aren’t for luxury items or were made more than 90 days before the bankruptcy filing, the creditor has to prove to the court that the purchaser didn’t intend to pay at the time the purchase was made.
+This is an onerous burden of proof because the creditor has to show subjective intent and not just an inability to pay.
 In other words, it is not enough to show that you used your credit card during bad financial times or that it was unlikely that you would be able to pay.
 The creditor has to prove to the court that you never intended to pay.

 While it is technically the creditor's burden to show that the purchases were for luxury items, you are often stuck with the debt unless you can convince the court that the purchases were not for luxury items.
 If you challenge the creditor’s characterization of a particular charge as a luxury item, the judge will make the determination after a trial on the matter.

 Courts may also look to the circumstances surrounding the purchase to determine if something is a luxury item.
 The court examines the evidence to see whether the debtors made the purchase with some degree of financial responsibility.
 Purchases may show financial irresponsibility if the amount spent or the number of items purchased is excessive even though the items generally fall into the reasonable and necessary category.
 Medical services are a good example.
-It is unlikely an emergency appendectomy would be considered a luxury purchase.
+It’s unlikely an emergency appendectomy would be considered a luxury purchase.
 In contrast, it would be difficult to think of cosmetic botox injections as anything but a luxury item.

 Examples of luxury purchases.
-Items that some courts have found to be luxury items include vacation expenses, designer or excessive clothing purchases, expensive cosmetics, a brand new vehicle where the debtor had multiple vehicles, furnishings and household goods to beautify and update the home, jewelry, cologne, coffee maker, a three-wheeled recreational vehicle, magazine subscriptions, sporting goods, a computer, candy, oriental rugs, and a camera.
+Items that some courts have found to be luxury items include vacation expenses, designer or excessive clothing purchases, expensive cosmetics, a brand new vehicle where the debtor had multiple vehicles, furnishings, and household goods to beautify and update the home, jewelry, cologne, coffee maker, a three-wheeled recreational vehicle, magazine subscriptions, sporting goods, a computer, candy, oriental rugs, and a camera.

 Examples of non-luxury purchases.
 Items that some courts have found not to be luxury items include legal fees for a divorce proceeding, a moderately priced second automobile for a working spouse, clothing, shoes, cosmetics, gas, groceries, moderately priced furniture to replace broken furniture, and an inexpensive china set.